openstack/ceilometer/doc/source/contributor/plugins.rst

 Additionally, it must set ``get_main_endpoints`` which provides endpoints to be added to the main queue listener in the notification agent.
-This main queue endpoint inherits :class:`ceilometer.pipeline.base.MainNotificationEndpoint` and is defines which notification priorites to listen, normalises the data, and redirects the data for pipeline processing or requeuing depending on `workload_partitioning` configuration.
+This main queue endpoint inherits :class:`ceilometer.pipeline.base.MainNotificationEndpoint` and defines which notification priorities to listen, normalises the data, and redirects the data for pipeline processing or requeuing depending on `workload_partitioning` configuration.

-If a pipeline is configured to support `workload_partitioning`, data from the main queue endpoints are sharded and requeued in internal queues.
+If a pipeline is configured to support `workload_partitioning`, data from the main queue endpoints are shared and requeued in internal queues.
 The notification agent configures a second notification consumer to handle these internal queues and pushes data to endpoints defined by ``get_interim_endpoints`` in the pipeline manager.
-These interim endpoints define how to handle the sharded, normalised data models for pipeline processing
+These interim endpoints define how to handle the shared, normalised data models for pipeline processing

 Both main queue and interim queue notification endpoints should implement: